QuantitativeEcologyLab/ndvi-stochasticity/to-do.md

 # PRIORITY

-- clean each raster by removing values > 0.99 quantile for a given month and area?
 - run afrotropics next, then islands

 - need to re-run scripts:
-  - create objects of global cell ids and neighbors
+  - create objects of global cell ids and neighbors (already done in `007-cell-neighbors.R`?)
   - split data by continents (not splitting neighbors by continents)
-  - re-organize and clean up scripts

 # tests